domschl/WinSteamOnMac/README.md

 for Apple Silicon, then this version resides in `/opt/homebrew`.
 This guide will assume that the Apple Silicon homebrew is your important version, and will remain the default.

-Do not follow the recommendation at the end of the homebrew install script to put `shellenv` into `.zprofile`.
+Do **not** follow the recommendation at the end of the homebrew install script to put `shellenv` into `.zprofile`.
+(That would put the x86 Version of Homebrew into your paths, conflicting with an Apple Silicon version of homebrew.
+No paths or environment modifications are needed in order to proceed!)

 In order not to mess up the two homebrew versions, we create an alias for the Intel homebrew: